 It’s no secret that compulsively lying to your partner is detrimental to the success of your relationship, but gaslighting takes it to a whole other level of destruction.
 Gaslighting is when you accuse your loved one of being crazy or paranoid to keep them off your trail of lies in a toxic relationship.
 “It’s a triple threat when you withhold information, lie about it, then gaslight your partner and make them think it’s them,” says Dr. Tatkin.
 “They’re damaging the relationship irreparably.”
 See if you can trust your partner using these telltale signs.

 People who are insecure tend to sabotage a perfectly healthy relationship by overanalyzing every kiss and word or harbor irrational fears that their partner wants to break up.
 Studies suggest that individuals with low self-esteem may be more likely to expect rejection from their partner and avoid behaviors that risk rejection, like telling their partner how they truly feel, than individuals with high self-esteem.
-It may be best to take a break from the relationship to work on yourself, unless your partner is willing to help you work through your self-doubts.
+If you show these signs of a toxic relationship, it may be best to take a break from the relationship to work on yourself, unless your partner is willing to help you work through your self-doubts.
 “The key to change this is to surround yourself with positive people who care for you and value you,” says Sadie Leder-Elder, PhD, an assistant professor of psychology at High Point University in North Carolina.
 “Spend your time with friends and family and not new relationships.”
 Do something that makes you feel good about yourself like a new exercise class or volunteering at your local animal shelter.
 Check out these science-approved tricks for building confidence.

 You may find it doesn’t take much to get your blood boiling.
 One wrong move and suddenly you snap and blurt nasty remarks you don’t mean.
 “You continue to have these cycles of anger, remorse, shame, and provoked anger without understanding,” says Sari Cooper, a licensed clinical social worker and director of Center for Love and Sex in New York City.
 “You have to look at yourself and ask, ‘What’s going on here?’”
 Dr. Cooper suggests journaling when you feel your anger emerging to figure out the cause or “taking your temperature” on a scale of 0 to 10.
-(Need to control your anger?
-Try these tips to cool down.)
 If you know you fly off the handle at a 9, try to figure out how you feel at a 2 and then pinpoint what aggravated you to bring yourself down to a calmer state.
 When you reach a 6 or a 7, take a time out to gather your thoughts and emotions.
 If you don’t, you may skyrocket to that dreaded 9.

 If you neglect to nip problems in the bud, they’re just going to fester and blow up in your face down the road, which can cause your partner to resent you.
 Something in our brain called the negativity bias may be to blame for this resentment because our brains are more likely to remember the negative aspect of things, according to Dr. Tatkin.
 In fact, research has shown that adults tend to use negative stimuli more than positive information to help them learn, form first impressions of others, and make sense of their experiences.
 This may be because the amygdala, the emotional processing center of your brain, tends to be slightly more attuned to negative emotions because they’re often a bit more intense than positive ones.
 “If you never apologize or admit that you’re wrong and make things right, your partner will accrue a host of negative memories related to being unfairness and injustice,” says Dr. Tatkin.
 “That will break the relationship.”
 Avoid these mistakes after fighting with your significant other.